demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 ```
 demisto-sdk format
 ```
-This will check your branch changes and will run only on them.
+Check your branch changes and runs only on them.
 <br/><br/>

 ```
 demisto-sdk format -i Integrations/Pwned-V2/Pwned-V2.yml
 ```
-This will go through the integration file, format it, and override the original file with the necessary changes.
+Goes through the integration file, format it, and override the original file with the necessary changes.
 <br/><br/>

 ```
 demisto-sdk format -i Integrations/Pwned-V2/Pwned-V2.yml -o Integrations/Pwned-V2/formatted-Pwned-V2.yml
 ```
-This will go through the integration file, format it, and save it to a new file (Integrations/Pwned-V2/formatted-Pwned-V2.yml) with the necessary changes, while keeping the origin file as it was.
+Goes through the integration file, format it, and save it to a new file (Integrations/Pwned-V2/formatted-Pwned-V2.yml) with the necessary changes, while keeping the origin file as it was.
 <br/><br/>

 ```
 demisto-sdk format -i Packs/CortexXDR --from-version 10.10.10
 ```
-This will format all json/yml files under the Pack CortexXDR.
+Format all JSON/YML files under the Pack CortexXDR.
-This will also set the fromversion key in all files to '10.10.10'
+This also set the fromversion key in all files to '10.10.10'
 <br/><br/>

 ```
 demisto-sdk format -i /Users/user/Downloads/Kenna_-_Search_and_Handle_Asset_Vulnerabilities.yml
 ```
-This will format the given yml file, however validation will not ran as this file is not part of content repo.
+Format the given YML file, however validation will not run as this file is not part of content repository.
 <br/><br/>

 ```
 demisto-sdk format -i /Users/user/Downloads/Kenna_-_Search_and_Handle_Asset_Vulnerabilities.yml -o Integrations/Kenna_-_Search_and_Handle_Asset_Vulnerabilities.yml
 ```
-This will format the given yml file and save it in content repo under the specified file path.
+Formats the given YML file and save it in content repository under the specified file path.
-Also validation will run as the output file is in content repo.
+Also, validation will run as the output file is in the content repository.
 <br/><br/>